Armed stand-off forcing Coventry businesses to close doors

 Residents said they had been getting calls from friends and family concerned for their welfare and a butcher has moved his service online.

-Stuart Taylor, who has a butcher's business on nearby Newcombe Road, said he had been forced to close his doors during the stand-off.
+Stuart Taylor, who has a butcher's business on nearby Newcombe Road, said he had been forced to close his doors and was trying to get deliveries to his regular customers, with the assistance of the police.

-He tweeted: "We have decided to try to do some deliveries today to our regular customers.

-"As we are going to try to do as many as we can, we won't be doing big orders, it'll be what you need to get through the week or weekend as this could go on all week."
+He said, it is not the end of the world but he is worried about the impact on the community if the stand-off continues.

 One couple, who have lived in the area for more than 30 years, said normally things were quiet.